edmundito/ags-tween/docs/scripting/guicontroltweens.md

     Slider.StopTweenValue(optonal TweenStopResult)

-Tweens the value of the slider.
+Tweens the value of the Slider.
 Note that the value should be between the min and max values for the slider.

     // Will tween the value of the slider from the current value to 200. mySlider.TweenValue(1.5, 200);

+    // To Stop:
+    mySlider.StopTweenValue();

 ## Slider Handle Offset